Is Lane Splitting Legal in Ohio?

 There are still individuals and organizations pushing for the legalization of lane splitting in The Buckeye State with petitions to the Senate.
 As of today, however, lane splitting remains on the legal blacklist.

 The Brannon Law Firm offers free consultations and case evaluations.
-If you have any questions regarding your injury, contact a Dayton injury lawyer from our firm.
+If you have any questions regarding your injury, contact a Dayton personal injury lawyer from our firm.